minio/operator/docs/nginx-ingress.md

 - MinIO Operator up and running as explained in the [document here](https://docs.min.io/minio/k8s/deployment/deploy-minio-operator.html).
 - Nginx Ingress Controller installed and running as explained [here](https://kubernetes.github.io/ingress-nginx/deploy/).
 - Network routing rules that enable external client access to Kubernetes worker nodes.
-For example, this tutorial assumes `minio.example.net` as an externally resolvable URL.
+For example, this tutorial assumes `minio.example.com` and `console.minio.example.com` as an externally resolvable URL.

 ### Create MinIO Tenant

 Use the `kubectl minio` plugin to create the MinIO tenant if one does not already exist.
 See [Deploy a MinIO Tenant using the MinIO Plugin](https://docs.min.io/minio/k8s/tenant-management/deploy-minio-tenant.html) for more complete documentation.